DevAli00/SMARTDETECTOR/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Download the dataset and place it in the [Dataset](https://data.mendeley.com/datasets/tbrnp6vrnj/1) directory.

-## Training

-To train the deep learning model, run the [train.py](/model.py) script.
-You can customize the training parameters, such as batch size, learning rate, and number of epochs, by modifying the script.

 ## Evaluation